nikvo1/napari-nuclephaser/docs/General information/Confidence threshold calibration.rst

         :align: center
         :alt: The image didn't load(

-        There is only one optimal threshold returning the ground truth number of objects.
+        There is one optimal threshold returning the ground truth number of objects.

 In NuclePhaser, if the ground truth number of object is known (see below), the optimal threshold is found with iterative search starting from the lowest: